SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 ### Step 2: Configure integration

+OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) yaml file with all the details concerning the data that needs to be collected.
+For example, it specifies the location of a log file that is read and sent to the Sumo Logic platform.

-In this step, we will be configuring the yaml file required for RabbitMQ Collection.
-Path of the log file configured to capture RabbitMQ logs is needed to be given here.
+In this step, you will configure the yaml file required for RabbitMQ Collection.

+Below are the inputs required:

+- **`endpoint (no default)`**.
+The hostname and port of the RabbitMQ instance, separated by a colon.
+(For example: `localhost:15672`.)
+- **RabbitMQ logs Path**.
+Enter the path to the log file for your RabbitMQ instance.

+The log file path configured to capture rabbitmq logs must be given here.
 The files are typically located in `/var/log/rabbitmq/rabbit@<hostname>.log`.
+If you are using a customized path, check the [`rabbitmq.conf`](https://www.rabbitmq.com/logging.html) file for this information.

 You can add any custom fields which you want to tag along with the data ingested in sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/RabbitMq-OpenTelemetry/RabbitMQ-YAML.png' style={{border:'1px solid gray'}} alt="YAML" />